© 2026 KALW 91.7 FM Bay Area

 City officials said the cost to build housing in Oakland has more than doubled in the past 10 years.
 That has increased rents and sale prices.
 The passage of the new ordinance would redefine what a home is, which could make it more affordable to live in Oakland.
 The average rent for a one-bedroom apartment in Oakland is $2,000-a-month.
 In September, the average listing price for homes in Oakland was $750,000, and the median sale price was $900,000.

 The rental units that would be created under the proposed ordinance would be subject to the city's rent control law.
-Whether they are called recreational vehicles or tiny homes on wheels, they would count as anaccessory dwelling unit under the proposed law and must meet health and safety guidelines.
+Whether they are called recreational vehicles or tiny homes on wheels, they would count as an accessory dwelling unit under the proposed law and must meet health and safety guidelines.

 Tuesday's vote was unanimous, but before it takes effect, it must pass a second reading scheduled for City Council meeting on November 16.

-Ben joined KALW in 2004.
-As Executive News Editor and then News Director, he helped the news department win numerous regional and national awards for long- and short-form journalism.
-He also helped teach hundreds of audio producers, many of whom work with him at KALW, today.
+I joined KALW in 2003.
+As Executive News Editor and then News Director, I helped our news department win numerous regional and national awards for long- and short-form journalism.
+I've also helped create numerous training programs — for teenagers, incarcerated people, and early-career journalists — and have taught hundreds of audio producers.
+I served as interim Executive Director for nearly two years.
+My work is currently focused on creating original live events, programming, and building partnerships with like-minded organizations.